 When we test these services for our VPN reviews, we're looking for features, value, and clear and honest pricing.
-Free ways to learn more about a service - free plans, trial periods, refund periods - were important, and we also looked for companies which maintain your privacy when you signed up (no email address required, trials available without credit cards, Bitcoin available as a payment option).
+Free ways to learn more about a service - free plans, trial periods, refund periods - are important, and we also looked for companies which maintain your privacy when you sign up (no email address required, trials available without credit cards, Bitcoin available as a payment option).

 VPN performance is difficult to measure as there are so many variables, but we used multiple techniques to try and get a feel for each service's abilities.
-We first used speedtest.net to measure the latency, upload and download speeds for a distant connection (typically UK to California), repeated the test immediately with the VPN turned off, and looked at any changes.
+We use speed test tools to measure the latency, upload and download speeds for a distant connection (typically UK to US), repeated the test immediately with the VPN turned off, and looked at any changes.
 We follow this up with a much shorter connection (such as UK to Netherlands) to see a more typical peak performance.

 VPNs will always give you a new IP address, but some services may have DNS or other leaks which give clues about your identity.
 We visited IPLeak.net and other privacy sites to look for problems.

-In terms of the client and interface, we were looking for good server selection tools (by country, region, server, speed, with filters, a Favourites system, perhaps with server load or ping time displayed), with plenty of configuration options, but also a client which stays out of the way until it's needed.
+In terms of the client and interface, we're looking for top VPN server selection tools (by country, region, server, speed, with filters, a Favorites system, perhaps with server load or ping time displayed), with plenty of configuration options, but also a client which stays out of the way until it's needed.

-Finally, we weighed up these individual factors, came up with an overall score, and narrowed these down to the 10 best VPNs around.
-All the software in the top five scored at least 70 points out of 100.
+Finally, we weigh up these individual factors, came up with an overall score, and narrow these down to the best VPNs around.